seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 - [2024.05.06] The document is very close to again reaching and surpassing 80.000% capacity, and will need to be modified to fix this before it reaches 100%
 - [2024.05.07] The document has reached and surpassed 80.000% capacity again, and will need to be modified to fix this before it reaches 100%
 - [2024.05.08] -> [2024.05.11] No updates for this date.
+- [2024.05.12] The file is still rapidly growing, but I feel it will stay within the 512 KiB boundary by the time I finish on May 25th.
+Today, the file surpassed 10,000 lines of code again.

 ***